UK Tax overview

 Value Added Tax (VAT)

-VAT registration is mandatory under the following circumstances: if your total VAT taxable turnover for the past 12 months exceeds £85,000 (the VAT threshold) or if you anticipate your turnover to exceed £85,000 within the next 30 days.
-Additionally, regardless of VAT taxable turnover, registration is required if you are based outside the UK, your business is based outside the UK, and you supply goods or services to the UK (or expect to do so in the next 30 days).
-Voluntary registration for VAT is possible even if your turnover is below £85,000.
+VAT registration is required if your total VAT taxable turnover for the past 12 months exceeds £90,000 (the VAT threshold) or if you expect your turnover to exceed £90,000 within the next 30 days.
+If your business is based outside the UK and you supply goods or services to the UK (or expect to do so in the next 30 days), you must register for VAT, regardless of your VAT taxable turnover.
+You can also voluntarily register for VAT even if your turnover is below £90,000.
 Once registered, you must promptly pay any VAT owed to HM Revenue and Customs (HMRC).
-If all the items you sell are exempt from VAT, registering for VAT is not necessary.
+If all the items you sell are exempt from VAT, you do not need to register for VAT.

 Corporation Tax (CT)